-Dr. Andreea Diaconescu is an Independent Scientist at the Krembil Centre for Neuroinformatics at CAMH.
-Dr. Diaconescu is also an Assistant Professor in the Department of Psychiatry at the University of Toronto with cross-appointments with the Institute of Medical Science and the Department of Psychology at the University of Toronto.
+Dr. Andreea Diaconescu is a scientist at the Krembil Centre for Neuroinformatics at the Centre for Addiction and Mental Health (CAMH).
+Dr. Diaconescu is also an assistant professor in the Department of Psychiatry at the University of Toronto with cross-appointments with the Institute of Medical Science and the Department of Psychology, and a member of the Max Planck-University of Toronto Centre for Neural Science and Technology.

-Before this, she has been a Swiss National Foundation Ambizione fellow and Junior Group Leader at the University in Basel, Department of Psychiatry leading a project on early detection and treatment of psychosis using mathematical modelling.
-After completing her Ph.D. in Cognitive Neuroscience at the Rotman Research Institute, University of Toronto, Dr. Diaconescu held a postdoctoral position at the Translational Neuromodeling Unit, University of Zurich and ETH Zurich.
+Before this, she was a Swiss National Foundation Ambizione fellow and junior group leader at the University in Basel, Department of Psychiatry leading a project on early detection and treatment of psychosis using mathematical modelling.
+After completing her PhD in cognitive neuroscience at the Rotman Research Institute, University of Toronto, Dr. Diaconescu held a postdoctoral position at the Translational Neuromodeling Unit, University of Zurich and ETH Zurich.
 There, she developed and applied (neuro)computational models of learning and decision-making to understand the emergence and persistence of delusions in psychoaffective disorders such as schizophrenia.

 Publications